The best themed restaurant in every state

 Florida: Toothsome Chocolate Emporium & Savory Feast Kitchen, Orlando

 Kids will adore this steampunk confectionery-themed restaurant in Orlando's Universal CityWalk entertainment complex.
-Servers, dressed in quirky Victorian-inspired costumes, bring all sorts of sweet and savory treats from the kitchen – including chocolate-loaded drinks and shakes, and classic steak and seafood entrées.
-This is close as you’ll get to Willy Wonka's chocolate factory in real life.
+Servers, dressed in quirky Victorian-inspired costumes, bring all sorts of sweet and savory treats from the kitchen – including chocolate-loaded drinks and shakes and classic steak and seafood entrées.
+This is as close as you’ll get to Willy Wonka's chocolate factory in real life.

 Frank Kehren/Flickr/CC BY-NC-ND 2.0